sherlock-protocol/sherlock-docs/glossary.md

 ### Premium

 * The amount a protocol pays Sherlock.
 In return, Sherlock reimburses covered exploits experienced by the protocol.

+### Recover (refers to unstakeWindowExpiry() function)

+* When the unstake window expires, a user needs to "recover" their position.
+This is because the user has transferred their lockTokens to Sherlock in order to prepare for unstake.
+If an unstake does not occur in the window, a user must call "recover" in order to get their lockTokens back and continue accruing interest.
+Importantly, once this function has been called, the tokens are still in the staking pool and it is necessary to activate the cooldown period again in order to attempt another unstake.

 ### SHER